top of page

 As it ferments, some liquid may rise, so keep the bag standing.

-Miso made in winter will typically be ready by late summer (about 10 months later).
+Miso made in winter will typically be ready by late summer (in 6-10 months time).

 That's it!